 Academic integrity includes cheating, fabricating or falsifying information or sources, improper collaboration, submitting the same paper for different classes without permission, and plagiarism.
 Plagiarism occurs when writers deliberately or unintentionally use another person's language, ideas, or materials and present them as their own without properly acknowledging and citing the source.
-Academic Integrity and Plagiarism in this course results in one or more of the following consequences: failure of the assignment, referral to the Dean of Instruction, and/or disciplinary actions by the Director Student Life.
+Academic Integrity and Plagiarism in this course results in one or more of the following consequences: failure of the assignment, referral to the Dean of Instruction, and/or disciplinary actions by the Dean of Students.
 Cite sources carefully, completely, and meticulously; when in doubt, cite.
 Familiarize yourself with BC’s Student Code of Conduct and KCCD’s definitions of plagiarism and cheating (KCCD Board Policy 4F7D; pg.
 115).

 Please answer each of the following questions with a full paragraph for each answer.
 This is an “open-book” assignment, but you can use your own words for each answer.
 When you complete the assignment, send your answers to me via e-mail as a single Word or pdf file.
 When you come to class, append a hard copy of your answers to this sheet, and sign and date as indicated below.